Sister city: Europe

 Public art has been used to celebrate twin town links, for instance in the form of seven mural paintings in the centre of the town of Sutton, Greater London.
 The five main paintings show a number of the main features of the London Borough of Sutton and its four twin towns, along with the heraldic shield of each above the other images.
 Each painting also features a plant as a visual representation of its town's environmental awareness.
 In the case of Sutton this is in a separate smaller painting (above its main one) showing a beech tree, intended as a symbol of prosperity and from which Carshalton Beeches in the borough derives its name.
 Another example of the use of public art is the wall sculpture of the partner cities of Munich, Germany.

 A recent study has concluded that geographical distance has very little, if any, influence upon communities' selections of a twin town.
 Twinned towns are often chosen because of similarities between them; thus about 15 towns in Wales are twinned with towns in Brittany, and Oxford is with Bonn, Leiden, Grenoble and other university cities.
 In Italy, sets of twins are Rovigo with Viernheim, Bedford and Tulcea.
 Many former West German cities are twinned with former East German cities; these twinning links were established before the fall of the Iron Curtain.
 Famous examples are the partnerships of Hanover and Leipzig, both of which have important trade fair grounds, or between Hamburg and Dresden.
 The first US-German town twinning was in 1947 between Worthington, Minnesota and Crailsheim.

 St Petersburg in Russia holds the record for the largest number of partnership arrangements with other communities.
 In June 2012, the Scottish village of Dull and the US town of Boring, Oregon, agreed to twin their municipalities to promote tourism in both places, playing on their names.

-Recently some towns have made novelty twinning arrangements with fictional or virtual locations.
-For example, Wincanton, England is partnered with Ankh-Morpork from Terry Pratchett's Discworld books and the Isle of Skye, Scotland is twinned with the virtual Skylands.
+In the early 21st century, some towns made novelty twinning arrangements with fictional or virtual locations.
+For example, Wincanton, England is partnered with Ankh-Morpork from Terry Pratchett's Discworld books, and the Isle of Skye, Scotland is twinned with the virtual Skylands.
 Town twinning has increasingly been used to form strategic international business links.
 For example, in the 1990s, when the Nottingham City Council in the UK considered installing a tram network, it consulted experts from its twin city of Karlsruhe, which has one of the most extensive and efficient tram networks in Germany.
 With assistance from Karlsruhe's specialist engineers, Nottingham completed its second tram line in 2013.
 In 2014, Bristol and New Orleans announced their intention to form a "tuning" partnership based on a shared musical heritage and culture offer, at the initiative of Bristol Mayor George Ferguson.
-Annecy, France and Nerima, Tokyo have for several years shared a partnership based on their "co-existent animation industry".
+Annecy, France, and Nerima, Tokyo have for several years shared a partnership based on their "co-existent animation industry".

 North America

-Dull, Perth and Kinross is twinned with Boring, Oregon.
+Dull, Perth and Kinross, Scotland is twinned with Boring, Oregon, United States.